Fixing blurry SVG rendering

 Screenshot of SVG rendered poorly

-Figure 1: PNG screenshot of blurry SVG before applying scaling solution.
+Figure 1: PNG capture of blurry SVG rendered by a browser.

 Screenshot of SVG rendered sharply